Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

       "minlength": 5,
       "maxlength": 5
     },
-    "telephone": {
+    "phone": {
       "type": "string",
       "title": "Telephone",
       "minLength": 10
+    },
+    "x-axway-order": [
+        "firstName",
+        "latName",
+        "age",
+        "phone",
+        "address",
+        "city",
+        "zipcode"
+    ]
   }
 }
-}
 ```

 ## Customize access request screen

 To customize the access request screen, you will need an AccessRequestDefinition.
-This object is scope per environment meaning if you have multiple environment, you will need a specific access request definition per environment.
+This object will contain the screen definition of the information required to provision access to a Service and the output the provider want to return to his consumer.
+This object is scope per environment meaning if you have multiple environments, you will need to duplicate the access request definition for each individual environment.

 Name of the object: **AccessRequestDefinition**